 - 1. Social issues and trends

 - 1.1 Aspects of Hispanic Society

 - 1.2 Multiculturalism in Hispanic Society

-- Political and artistic culture
+- 2. Political and artistic culture

 - 2.1 Artistic culture in the Hispanic world

 - 2.2 Aspects of political life in the Hispanic world

 - 3. Grammar

 - 4. Works

 - 4.1 Literature: La Casa de Barnarda Alba

 - 4.2 Film: Ocho Apellidos Vascos

 Whichever career you specialise in, being fluent in Spanish will be an asset.
-In today's global world, the skills developed through language learning, as well as extensive knowledge of a foreign culture, are highly prized by employers and universities are multinational and multilingual.
+In today's global world, the skills developed through language learning, as well as extensive knowledge of a foreign culture, are highly prized by employers and universities.
+Top businesses, industries and universities are multinational and multilingual.